 You may have the opportunity to attend high-level briefings or meetings with VA network or hospital directors and their staff during your year as Commander.
 We are available to help.
-At your request, NVS personnel are prepared to brief you over the telephone about VA health care issues.
+At your request, NVS Health Team members are prepared to brief you directly about VA health care issues or provide written issue summaries that meet your needs.
 We can also prepare a list of customized questions for you if you know what topics will be discussed.
-Questions pertaining to the VFW position on VA health care issues or questions pertaining to a problem at a VA medical center should be addressed to James Moss, Assistant Director, Veterans Health Policy, at 202.608.8371 or via email at jmoss@vfw.org.
+Questions pertaining to the VFW position on VA health care issues or questions pertaining to a problem or other matters at a VA medical facility should be addressed to James Moss, Assistant Director, Veterans Health Policy, at 202.608.8371 or via email at jmoss@vfw.org.